CarlosJSL/CarlosJSL/README.md

 ## I'm a Software Engineer

-- 🔭 I’m currently working at [Questrade financial group][website]!
+- 🔭 I’m currently working at [Mindera][website]!
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 <!--- ⚡ Fun fact: I love to play MMORPG's --->

 ### Connect with me: